Life Insurance Paramedical Exams: Your Complete Guide to Success

 We’ll let you know beforehand if your paramed exam may involve one of these tests.

-If your spouse is applying for life insurance, make sure they pay attention while you complete your tests, as they will need to complete the same tests.
+If your spouse is applying for life insurance (survivorship policy), make sure they pay attention while you complete your tests, as they will need to take the same tests.

 Final Thoughts